-Explore the best trails near St George with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near St George with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This was a fun hike with great scenery and a little adventure.
 Parking is easy and the trail is well marked.
 Easy walking, passing by lava flow, with vistas of the the snow canyon cliffs ahead of you and white rocks to the side.
 There are two large lava tubes areas which are marked on the trail map.
 Bring headlamps if you'd like to really get in there and explore.
 Otherwise you can just walk in the entrance for a taste of what it's like.
 There are a few other smaller tubes along the way, not on the map, that are also fun if you are ready for a squeeze and a slither.
 The nice thing is that the lava tubes are only about half way on the trail, so you can really customize how long or short you want your hike to be.
 After the lava tubes (where we lingered for quite a while) we took time to climb to the very top of the slickrock hill where an overlook is marked on the map.
 See our photos above.
 It was a fun easy scramble and a spectacular view at the top.
 Then we hiked back to the car.
 Overall we only did 2.2 miles and 2 hours of hiking.
 You can follow the trail to the end for a 4+ mile hike.
 You can crawl around in caves or just hike.
 We went at the end of September and temps were mid 80's on the surface and 50's in the big caves.
 Perfect, in other words :)